Important things to know about the physical and social environment of the Port Phillip and Western Port region include:

 The coasts hold significant geological and cultural sites, and are visited by millions of people annually for a range of recreational activities.

 Development, especially on Port Phillip Bay has been extensive.
 Half of the 50 vegetation types on the region’s coasts are endangered.
 The coastal zone is now thin in many areas and the environmental values are diminished.
 Weeds, pest animals, habitat destruction and fragmentation are major threats to the environmental values along much of this coast.

 Some coastal areas could be submerged by 2100 if sea level rises.
 More frequent storm surges would exacerbate coastal erosion and salinity impacts on coastal ecosystems, infrastructure and aquifers.

-For more information on the current condition and targets for the coastal zones, go to Coasts.
+For more information on the current condition and targets for the coastal zones, go to the Coasts section.

 The region’s two bays provide substantial economic, environmental and social benefits for the region and for Victoria.
 The western coastline of Port Phillip Bay and the entire extent of Western Port are internationally-recognised wetlands under the Ramsar Convention.
 There are four marine national parks and four marine sanctuaries.
 The Bays’ animal life includes two species of seagrass, hundreds of fish species, several hundred species each of molluscs, crustaceans, bristle worms, jellyfish, corals, sponges and seaweeds, making them two of Australia’s most diverse marine environments.

 The catchments surrounding the Bays provide important freshwater flows, but modifications and development over the past 200 years mean these flows are also a source of sediments and excess nutrients that threaten water quality and marine species.